 “Wait a second,” you may be thinking, “I saw Brian Russ Law, Inc. a California law office?
 Can they help clients outside of California, like in Greenville or Massachusetts?”
 Yes!
 We help businesses worldwide with trademark registration support services.
 The USPTO allows attorneys licensed anywhere in the USA to represent clients in USPTO proceedings.
 Also check out our trademark-specific site at BrianTheTrademarkLawyer.com.

 What Is A Trademark Attorney?

-A trademark attorney’s job is bedeviling simple - to help creatives protect their brand.
-A company is the best placed to protect its name and logo before or shortly after its launch.
+A trademark lawyer's job is to help businesses protect their brands and make sure other people don't infringe on them.
+A company is the best placed to protect its logo before or shortly after its launch.
 Our firm's seen so many companies drop hundreds of thousands of dollars on merchandise and marketing only to discover that they can't use their preferred name.
-Intellectual property protection is a key element for startups - especially those that heavily rely on brand recognition to drive customer engagement.
-If you need to get the name of your business trademarked, give us a call.
+Intellectual property protection is important for startups, especially those that depend on their branding to engage markets.
+You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.

 The Top Three Areas Small Businesses Need Trademark Support

 A lot of business owners think that setting up an LLC or a DBA/FBN statement means their name is trademarked to protect from challenge.
 This is not accurate.
 Setting up an LLC or a Doing Business As Statement does not equal trademark protection.
 The best way to protect a brand is to gain federal trademark registration.
 You can get government approval to use your name for a business, but those agencies will not detect trademark infringement.
 It's important for any business owner to retain a lawyer to assess the trademark risk of using their business name.